jerryjyuan/whiteboard/README.md

 ## Usage

-- Deploy to Cloud Foundry
-- Tell people in the office to use it
+- Go to [the office standups homepage](http://corelogic-whiteboard.cfapps.io/standups) to see a list of office standups

+   - If your office is missing, you will need to add it by clicking on the "New Standup" button and configure it similar to the other office standups

+       > **Note:** You can see what a configuration looks like by clicking the "Preferences" link in their office standup, similar to [this configuration for the Rancho Cordova office](http://corelogic-whiteboard.cfapps.io/standups/2/edit))

+- Before the daily standup, go to the board and add an entry in either the "New Faces", "Helps", "Interestings", or "Events" section

-- At standup, go over the board, then add a title and click "create post"
+- At standup, go over the board and click the "Presentation" button

-- The board is then cleared for the next day, and you can edit the post at your leisure and deliver it when ready
+   - You can use the right/left arrow keys to navigate through the presentation

+- After standup, the host(s) for the day should enter their name(s) and a brief subject in the "Send Standup Email" section and click the "Send Email" button in order to publish that day's standup email to their office distribution list

 ## Development